 Forward-looking statements are subject to numerous assumptions, risks and uncertainties, which change over time.
 Forward-looking statements speak only as of the date they are made, and we assume no duty to and do not undertake to update forward-looking statements.
-These forward-looking statements do not meet the safe harbor for forward-looking statements pursuant to Section 27A of the Securities Act of 1933, as amended (the "Securities Act").
+These forward-looking statements do not meet the safe harbor for forward-looking statements pursuant to Section 27A of the Securities Act.
 Actual results could differ materially from those anticipated in forward-looking statements, and future results could differ materially from historical performance, for any reason, including those described under "Risks" in the accompanying prospectus.